-Effects The upper portions of a number of structures [7] will be visible in the middle distance.
+The upper portions of a number of structures [7] will be visible in the middle distance.
 No part of the substation will visible from this location.
-Intervening hedgerows and mature trees screen views of the remainder of The proposed development will give rise to readily discernible effects on the appearance and character of the landscape - as seen from this location and its environs.
+Intervening hedgerows and mature trees screen views of the remainder of the proposed development as seen from this location.
+The proposed development will give rise to readily discernible effects on the appearance and character of the landscape - as seen from this location and its environs.
 These effects will not significantly alter the character which is of a managed and occupied landscape in which existing utilities are an established feature.

+LocationCoolnabacky

-Location Coolnabacky looking west
+looking west

 Reason for Selection

 This location was selected to examine the potential effects on unscreened views directly towards the substation across an expanse of countryside

 Description

 This view is typical of the appearance of the large fields in this area and of the expansive views across an area of countryside that contains significant amounts of mature trees.
 Few manmade structures are visible in this view.